The Ultimate Powerball Strategy Guide

 Powerball Number Field Changes

-Powerball has made more big changes to the game which began with the October 7, 2015 drawing.
+Powerball made more big changes to the game in 2015, which has remained the current format since then.
 The main group of numbers has increased from 59 to 69.
 The Powerball number group has dropped from 1/35 down to 1/26.

 Learn More About the Powerball Game